DVLO: Deep Visual-LiDAR Odometry with Local-to-Global Feature Fusion and Bi-Directional Structure Alignment: Methodology

 \subsection{Global Fuser Module}

-Since local feature fusion is only conducted within a partitioned region, above Local Fuser module has a limited receptive field.
+Since local feature fusion is only conducted within a partitioned region, the above Local Fuser module has a limited receptive field.
 To expand the receptive field for sufficient feature fusion, we introduce the global adaptive fusion mechanism \cite{peng2023delflow} between local fused feature $F_{L}$ and point (pseudo image) feature $F_{P}$ as shown in \cref{fig:localfuser}.
-Our Gloabl Fuser can enable the global information interaction between two modalities.
-The global modeling ability facilitates to recognize dynamics and occlusion, because they introduce inconsistent global motions \cite{Liu_2023_ICCV}.
+Our Global Fuser can enable the global information interaction between two modalities, which facilitates to recognize dynamics and occlusion because they introduce inconsistent global motions \cite{Liu_2023_ICCV}.

 \textbf{From Points to Pseudo Image.} We convert the sparse LiDAR points to structured pseudo images by the cylindrical projection in \cref{sec:PseudoImage}.
 In this case, point feature $F_{P}$ has the size of ${H_{P} \times W_{P} \times D}$.
 This process reorganizes the originally sparse unstructured points as dense structured pseudo images, enabling the following dense feature map fusion with image features.